DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 #### Journal Response Dialogue:
 - Allister: It appears this was written by the Archmage who made Avernoth.
 - Someone else: Yes, it appears Avernoth was initially incomplete.
 The Archmage must have been experimenting with different spells to finalize its design.
-- Perhaps we should read more of these entries to understand how to navigate this place.
+- Perhaps we should try to replicate his experiments.
+It could lead us to discovering more of these entries.
+- That seems to be the only lead to understanding how to navigate this place.
 - Allister: Yup

 #### Condition Complete:
-- *The player*
+- *The player reaches the specified area with the specified spell*.
+- Allister: Ok, I've reached the area mentioned in the journal entry with the specified spell.
+- Hopefully, another one of those journal entries is nearby...